top of page

 As she became increasingly interested in teaching the songs of earth's first musicians - birds, crickets, katydids, amphibians - she earned a Naturalist Certificate from the Cleveland Museum of Natural History, focusing on field work.

-She now teaches classes, and presents programs an in-service training in the music of nature throughout Ohio.
+She now teaches classes, and presents programs and in-service training in the music of nature throughout Ohio.
 She is also a field recordist and her programs feature her own field recordings and photos.

-Her educational blog, Listening in Nature, has five years of educational tutorials and stories from the field about her exploration of birdsong, insect song, and amphibian song. http://listeninginnature.blogspot.com
+Her educational blog, Listening in Nature, has six years of educational tutorials and stories from the field about her exploration of birdsong, insect song, and amphibian song. http://listeninginnature.blogspot.com